broadinstitute/long-read-pipelines/docs/dev_guide/README.md

 Many of these workflows use specialized containers that are built from the Dockerfiles in the docker directory.
 The docker directory contains Dockerfiles and other scripts for building containers for several tools.
-The docker containers are pushed to Google Container Registry (GCR), for internal use.
+The docker containers are pushed to Google Container Registry (GCR) called `us.gcr.io/broad-dsp-lrma`, for internal use.
 External audiences interested in running workflows using these containers should build and if needed push them to repository they have access to.

 ## Testing: